fram446742/nodejs-no-sudo-installation/README.md

 nano install_node_local.sh
 ```

-Within the install_node_local.sh file, paste the code from the repository you are referring to.
+Within the install_node_local.sh file, paste the code from the file of this repository.

+Save the file in nano by pressing Ctrl + X, then Y to confirm, and Enter to exit

 After pasting the code, grant execution permissions to the script using the chmod command: